jpnm561/HAR-UP/README.md

     n_trl

-These are all integer arrayas, indicating the first and last subject to be used when calling a funtction.
+These are all integer arrayas, indicating the first and last subject, activity or trial to be used when calling a funtction.

 ### Time-windows